trpc/trpc/www/docs/server/middlewares.md

     return next({
       ctx: {
         ...ctx,
-        user: ctx.maybeUser, // user value is known to be non-null now },
+        user: ctx.user, // user value is known to be non-null now },
     });
   })